 - One glass of pomegranate juice can provide about 150 calories or so.

-- Alternating your water requirement with juice can balance your hydration levels too.
+- Drinking pomegranate juice can balance your hydration levels too.

-- Pomegranate juice can provide nearly a quarter of your daily requirement of vitamin K in a single go.
+- Pomegranate juice can provide nearly a quarter of your daily requirements of Vitamin K in a single go.

 How to Include Pomegranate in Your Diet?